SchulzLab/AMIAtlas/Figure5/README.md

 ### Cell type specific miRNAs through comparison of their targets

-The script `cmoparing_targets.R` generates the lollipop plots for the top 5 cell type specific miRNAs (as in Figure 5B-E).
+The script `comparing_targets.R` generates the lollipop plots for the top 5 cell type specific miRNAs (as in Figure 5B-E).
 This file requires the spearman correlations of the miRNAs with their targets.
 Also, to ascertain higher expression of a miRNA in the cell type of interest over others, the script requires the file containing miRNA normalized expressions.
+Run the script as

+> Rscript comparing_targets.R

 ### Prerequisites